 "I'll call you if I want you.
 Give me your tool belt."
 Sverdlov took it from reluctant hands and buckled it around himself.
-"We have got a certain amount of hazard involved, Dave.
-If I should be unlucky, you're the closest approximation to an engineer the ship will have.
+"There is a certain amount of hazard involved, Dave.
+If I should be unlucky, you're the closest approximation to an en-gineer the ship will have.
 She can't spare both of us."